 - History of STDs, having multiple sex partners, and a weakened immune system during pregnancy might increase the risk of developing HPV.

-- Practising safe sex, monogamy, and getting vaccinated against HPV are effective measures to prevent this infection during pregnancy.
+- Practicing safe sex, monogamy, and getting vaccinated against HPV are effective measures to prevent this infection during pregnancy.

 - Ankit H. Bharti, et al.; (2013); An update on oral human papillomavirus infection.